DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/switchtowindow.md

 ## t.switchToWindow(predicate)

-Activates the first window that matches the criteria passed to the `filterFn` function
+Activates the first window that matches the criteria passed to the `filterFn` function.

 ```js
 t.switchToWindow(filterFn);